 Cheapest car insurance for seniors after an accident in Georgia

-Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
-While the increase varies by insurer, our data show that drivers can expect their premium to jump by 64% after one at-fault accident with property damage exceeding $2,000.
+Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
+The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 64% with one at-fault accident with property damage over $2,000.

 How can seniors save on car insurance in Georgia?